Serradura: Form

 In terms of the form that Serradura is served, it usually comes in two types, cake or pudding.
-The cake type Serradura is frozen into a harder state so that the texture of it is a bit like ice-cream.
+The cake type Serradura is frozen into a harder state so that the texture of it is a bit like ice cream.
 For the pudding style, it is also frozen but with a higher temperature, so that the cream solidify to a lower level to create a creamy texture.

 Recipe

 Serradura is quite easy to make, and only a few ingredients are needed.
 Condensed milk, Marie biscuit crumbs and whipping cream are the most common ingredients of Serradura, but sometimes thick cream would be used to replace whipping cream.
 Spread the whisked cream and the biscuits crumbs into a container alternately, after condensation in fridge for five to six hours, the dessert can be served.

-As Serradura is more common and popular nowadays, people started to create new flavors, like green tea, chocolate, and Oreo flavors.
-To add different flavors into Serradura, green tea powder, vanilla extract or any other flavors can be added into the cream.
+As Serradura is more common and popular nowadays, people started to create new flavors, like green tea, chocolate, coffee and Oreo flavours.
+To add different flavors into Serradura, green tea powder, vanilla extract or any other flavours can be added into the cream.
 Then, whisk them together.
-Another way to make some changes according to individual preferences, is to replace the Marie biscuits with other biscuits, such as Oreo.
+Another way to make some changes according to individual preferences is to replace the Marie biscuits with other biscuits, such as Oreo.